 DHARMA FRIENDS

-By weaving together meditation, art, Dharma, music, and embodiment practices, we’re co-creating uniquely Western expressions of traditional Dharma.
+By weaving together meditative experience, art, and relatable Buddhist teachings, we’re co-creating uniquely Western expressions of traditional Dharma.

 Monthly Events Offered on a Sliding Scale